GregTrevellick/AutoFindReplace/README.md

 <!--COPY START FOR VS GALLERY-->

-This [Visual Studio][VisualStudioUrl] extension will automatically find and replace specified text within specified files when a solution is opened.
+This [CharityWare][CharityWareURL] [Visual Studio][VisualStudioUrl] extension will automatically find and replace specified text within specified files when a solution is opened.

 The intention is to eliminate repetitive manual code modifications that a developer may find neccessary for certain Visual Studio solutions.